 Read More – Brihadeeswara Temple in Thanjavur

 The conical-shaped temple lingam is big and behind it is an image of Shiva with Parvati & Karthik as Somaskanda.
 The first time I went, I said my prayers and came out to see the temple in as much detail as possible.
 And the second time I visited in the evening and attended the elaborate aarti and it was one of the best moments I had in Kanchipuram.

 I came out of the sanctum to go around the temple and I walked through the huge corridors.
 The pillars on high platforms on both sides looked like brackets framing me and the other devotees.

-Some of the pillars were punctuated with Palkis or palanquins that are used by temple when the deities are taken out for a round.
+Some of the pillars were punctuated with Palkis or palanquins that are used by the temple when the deities are taken out for a round of the temple premises.
 These added color to the otherwise grey interiors, although the floor and the ceilings are painted.
 One such palanquin is in the form of Sheshnag.

 Other Temples in Ekambareswarar Temple Complex

 Kali Amman Temple

 This is a small temple that you see on your right as you start your parikrama or the circumambulation of the temple.
 The image of Kalli Amman with 8 arms has golden walls all around her.
 The peculiar feature of this image is the Ganga at the head of the Devi image.